DOMZE/VeloByteStocks/README.md

 ```

 ## Authentication
 The authentication is done through EasyAuth and not within the code for simplicity.
+Refer to the bicep code to see what is needed.

 ## Azure AD Application for authentication
 The API is protected by an Azure AD application.
 You can create one and enable ROPC flow by enabling the **Allow public client flows** setting in the Authentication blade.
-<br/>Note that how to exclude users from MFA (using conditional access policies) is not part of the post.
+<br/>Note that how to exclude users from MFA (using conditional access policies) is not part of the post or this repository.

 ## App Deployment
 You can run the following commands to deploy your app to Azure